thomps9012/script_sweep/docs/errors/index.md

 - Sign up for a new API key or check that your email is correct

+### **422 Unprocessable Content**

+- You have not included all the request body parameters
+- You've included extra response body key / value pairs

+#### Potential Resolution

+- Check that your request body matches the specified fields for the endpoint

 ### **429 Too Many Requests**

 - You've reached the 100 API call limit
+- You've sent more than five API calls in under one minute

 #### Potential Resolution

 - Wait until tomorrow
+- Slow your horses

 <br />